StephenHoman/Prophet/README.md

 ## This is a small python program that  will
 1. Grab Youtube video captions and save them to a file.
 2. Clean the format of the captions.
-3. Attempt to form coherant sentences by finding punctuation (.?!)
+3. Attempt to form coherent sentences by finding punctuation (.?!)
 4. Give a sentiment analysis score using the natural language tool kit Vader.

 ## Disclaimer: This will not be 100% accurate depending on the type of video captions you use.